Overview of high-density QCD studies with the CMS experiment at the LHC: Bulk properties and novel phenomena

 where \Ntrig is the number of trigger particles in an event and \Npair is the total number of hadron pairs for the event.
 The signal distribution, $S(\deta,\dphi)$, is constructed by taking particle pairs from the same event, while the background distribution, $B(\deta,\dphi)$, is obtained by pairs of particles taken from different events with similar topology.
 The ratio $B(0,0)/B(\deta,\dphi)$ represents the correction for pair-acceptance effects.

 Figure~\ref{fig:UCCCF} (left) shows the two-particle correlation function for both particles with $1<\pt<3\GeV$ in 0--0.2\% central \PbPb events at $\rootsNN = 2.76\TeV$.
 On the near side ($\dphi \sim 0$) of the correlation function, a long-range structure extending over the entire \deta\ region is evident.
-This feature of long-range rapidity correlations has been observed across multiple centrality ranges ~\cite{CMS:2011cqy,CMS:2012xss}, corresponding to different initial size and geometry of the system.
+This feature of long-range rapidity correlations has been observed across multiple centrality ranges~\cite{CMS:2011cqy,CMS:2012xss}, corresponding to different initial size and geometry of the system.
 The one-dimensional (1D) \dphi correlation function is shown in Fig.~\ref{fig:UCCCF} (right) with a requirement of $\abs{\deta}>2$ to exclude noncollective effects from other sources of correlations, such as jet fragmentation.
 By fitting the 1D \dphi correlation function by a Fourier series (as indicated by dashed curves),

-with $V_{n\Delta}(\pTtrig,\pTassoc)$ being the two-particle Fourier coefficients.
-Assuming that $V_{n\Delta}(\pTtrig,\pTassoc)$ can be factorized into a product of single-particle, global \vN coefficients (as defined in Eq.~(\ref{eq:fourier})), as both particles share a common event plane $\Psi_\mathrm{n}$~\cite{Aamodt:2011by},
+where $V_{n\Delta}(\pTtrig,\pTassoc)$ are the two-particle Fourier coefficients.
+Assuming that $V_{n\Delta}(\pTtrig,\pTassoc)$ can be factorized into a product of single-particle, global \vN coefficients (as defined in Eq.~(\ref{eq:fourier})), as both particles share a common event plane $\Psi_\PN$~\cite{Aamodt:2011by},

 Hence, the anisotropy flow coefficients as functions of \pt can be extracted.

 The single-particle azimuthal anisotropy coefficients, from \vTwo to \vSix, as functions of \pt extracted in 0--0.2\% central \PbPb collisions at $\rootsNN\ = 2.76\TeV$, are shown in Fig.~\ref{fig:UCCvn} (left).
 Different orders of \vN harmonics show very different dependences on \pt.
 At low \pt ($\pt < 1\GeV$), the \vTwo harmonic coefficient that corresponds to an elliptical anisotropy has the greatest magnitude.
 However, this coefficient becomes smaller than the \vThree coefficient at $\pt\approx 1\GeV$, and even smaller than the $v_5$ coefficient for $\pt>3\GeV$.
 This intriguing \pt dependence can be used to quantitatively constrain hydrodynamics models of HI collisions with fluctuating initial conditions.